notwa/twitch_usernames/README.md

 — not too big of a deal.

-this data might be uploaded at some point. it currently stands at 2 GiB for the half-million dataset.
+this data might be uploaded at some point. it currently stands at 13 GiB uncompressed for the million-half dataset.

 ## notes on usernames